-CI/CD is one of the most automation-heavy domains in software engineering — yet ironically, the MCP ecosystem for build pipelines lags behind other developer tools.
-While GitHub has 28.2k stars on its MCP server and Kubernetes has two servers above 1,000 stars, the top CI/CD-specific MCP server (Argo CD) has 356 stars.
-The reason is structural: CI/CD platforms are complex stateful systems where a wrong API call can deploy broken code to production, cancel critical builds, or expose secrets in build logs.
-MCP servers for CI/CD must be careful about what they expose.
+CI/CD is one of the most automation-heavy domains in software engineering — yet the MCP ecosystem for build pipelines is catching up.
+While GitHub has 29.4k stars on its MCP server and Kubernetes has two servers above 1,000 stars, the top CI/CD-specific MCP server (Argo CD) has grown to 415 stars — up 17% in five weeks.
+The gap is closing as platforms ship official servers, community projects mature, and new platforms (TeamCity, Azure DevOps) enter the ecosystem.
+CI/CD platforms are complex stateful systems where a wrong API call can deploy broken code to production, cancel critical builds, or expose secrets in build logs — but the safety story is improving, with Buildkite proactively removing dangerous delete tools.

 What’s Available

 Jenkins dominates CI/CD with ~47% market share and 11.26 million developers.
-It has both an official MCP plugin and a community server:
+It now has an official MCP plugin and three community servers — the most competitive sub-ecosystem in CI/CD MCP:

 jenkinsci/mcp-server-plugin (Official)